sigamani/agentic-rag/README.md

 ---

-## 📝 Dataset
+### 📂 Dataset

-We use `curriculum_generated.jsonl` – a cleaned and CoT-augmented version of ConvFinQA-style examples, created via teacher LLMs and schema-based curation.
+We use the [**Oscar-ConvFinQA**](https://huggingface.co/datasets/michael-sigamani/Oscar-ConvFinQA) dataset, curated by Michael Sigamani.
+It is a cleaned and Chain-of-Thought (CoT) augmented version of ConvFinQA-style examples, created using teacher LLMs and schema-based curation.

-Each entry includes:
+Each entry in the dataset includes:
 ```json
 {
   "question": "...",